kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 What about the the calculation of \\(z\\) and all the other steps I didn't count?
 Those are all vector-vector (or even vector-scalar) operations, so they are built around a factor of \\(d_\text{model}\\) rather than \\({d_\text{model}}^2\\).
 Even if we had 100 of these operations, it would come out to a hundred million flops, which is 0.1% of the number of flops we counted.

-### the other calculations
+### the real world
 [Data Movement Is All You Need](https://arxiv.org/pdf/2007.00072.pdf) has a nice way of classifying operations.
 We have tensor contractions, which are the big matmuls we've mostly cared about (including the linear layers).
 Then there are statistical normalisations, the softmax and layernorm.
 Finally, which this post has completely ignored till now are element-wise operators, which are things like biases, dropouts and activations.

 The reported flops on our hardware is [specificially for the multiply-add operations](https://docs.nvidia.com/deeplearning/performance/dl-performance-gpu-background/index.html) so it would not be right to count it in there even if we could count the flops.
 Further more, it's probably going to cost memory to do the softmax read/writes and we're going to be memory bandwidth bound as that's what the bandwidth to flops ratio favours.
 Large batch sizes can't save us here as the read would have to occur for each item in the batch.
+In fact, we have a linearly scaling latency factor that we haven't considered yet!

 I'm going to break character on the first-principles aspect of this and discuss Table A.1 from the [Data Movement Is All You Need](https://arxiv.org/pdf/2007.00072.pdf) paper.
 Here we see that the latency for softmax is actually slightly higher than the calculations for qkv.
 This is a little concerning!